Packed Bed Scrubber: An air pollution control device in which emissions pass through alkaline water to neutralize hydrogen chloride gas.

 Petrodollars: Money paid to other countries for oil imported to the United States.

-Petroleum: Oil as found it its natural state under the ground.
+Petroleum: Oil as finding it its natural state under the ground.

 Petroleum: Crude oil or any fraction thereof that is liquid under normal conditions of temperature and pressure.
 The term includes petroleum-based substances comprising a complex blend of hydrocarbons derived from crude oil through the process of separation, conversion, upgrading, and finishing, such as motor fuel, jet oil, lubricants, petroleum solvents, and used oil.